 Finally, the new strand is complete and it twists into the double helix shape!

 Polymerase Chain Reaction (PCR)

-This is a process of artificial DNA replication, used by scientists to make copies of DNA that may be needed for genetic testing and other times when you lots of bits of one part of DNA.
-So from a small amount of DNA you can get heaps of it for testing or whatever it is you want to do!
+This process is artificial DNA replication, used to make copies of DNA that may be needed for genetic testing and other times when you lots of bits of one part of DNA.

 It is very simple, the following ingredients are added to a test tube: the original DNA sample, nucleotides, DNA polymerase and primers (bind to DNA and instructs replication to begin).